Jacob Zuma Fast Facts

 June 14, 2005 - President Thabo Mbeki fires Zuma over his alleged involvement in the Shaik bribery scandal.

-December 6, 2005 - Charged with raping a young female family friend in his home; he claims the sex was consensual.
-He is acquitted of the rape May 8, 2006.
+December 6, 2005 - Charged with raping a young female family friend; he claims the sex was consensual.
+He is acquitted on May 8, 2006.

 September 5, 2006 - Brought to trial and charged with corruption for allegedly accepting bribes from French arms company Thint Holdings.